 We may compile, for example, the name, role and contact details for recipients of our newsletter.

 How do we compile the personal data?

 We compile personal data directly from you, for example, when we request a contract showing that you were involved in a film or television production.
 We also obtain data about you from various public registers, such as IMDB, the Swedish Film Database or from credits for programmes to which you have contributed.
 We can also obtain data about your contributions to productions from producers, television companies and Copyswede’s member organisations.

 On what legal grounds do we process your personal data?

-Our personal data processing is carried out either to enable us to perform contracts, or considering our legitimate interest in maintaining our relationship with customers, suppliers and cooperating partners.
+Our personal data processing is carried out considering our legitimate interest in maintaining our relationship with employees and elected representatives within our member organisations.

 Disclosure of personal data